Sign In / Sign Out

 Arizona State University’s School of Sustainability is the first of its kind: a comprehensive degree-granting program with a transdisciplinary focus on finding real-world solutions to environmental, economic, and social challenges.
 Established in spring 2007 and enrolling undergraduates since fall 2008, the School is part of the Julie Ann Wrigley Global Institute of Sustainability.

-We are addressing some of the most critical challenges of our time, and the demand for our graduates is strong.
-The School’s course of study emphasizes experiential learning, research with faculty, corporate and K-12 work, community service, and leadership development.
+A unit in the College of Global Futures, the school addresses some of the most critical challenges of our time, and the demand for our graduates is strong.
+The school’s course of study emphasizes experiential learning, research with faculty, corporate and K-12 work, community service, and leadership development.
 The knowledge and solutions that are created today will shape our quality of life as well as future generations–we have an opportunity and an obligation to make our world more sustainable.

 Our mission is to bring together multiple disciplines and leaders to create and share knowledge, train a new generation of scholars and practitioners, and develop practical solutions to some of the most pressing environmental, economic, and social challenges of sustainability, especially as they relate to urban areas.